JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 With this configuration you can run the JVM desktop app:

 ![iOS app ran on a virtual device](run-desktop-app.png)

+#### Running the desktop app on Windows and Linux {collapsible="true"}

+TODO: collapsible Windows/Linux stuff about running the project

 ### Run the web app